dr-jam/AI-Games-Design/README.md

 ## Basic Course Information

-Meeting times: 9:00-10:20 AM on Tuesdays and Thursdays
+Meeting times: 9:00-10:20 AM PST on Tuesdays and Thursdays
 Office Hours: Tuesdays 10:30-11:30 AM, Wednesdays 3:00-4:00 PM, private meetings scheduled as needed
 Media for Class Meetings and Office Hours: Zoom
 Lectures will be recorded.